 powerful coaching.
 The kind of coaching where magic happens.
 The kind that changes lives.
 The kind that can change yours"

-Although this was the moment when I truly committed to what I believe in and took a stand for the type of coaching that has the power to make a real difference to people's lives, the reality is this is who I have always been.
+Although that moment in London was when I committed fully to what I believe in, the reality is this is who I have always been.

-The drive to challenge and develop myself rather than take the easy or safe option started over 30 years ago when I gave up my place in Trinity College Dublin, got on a boat aged 17 and left Ireland to study psychology in the UK.
+The drive to challenge myself and grow as a person rather than take the easy or safe option started over 30 years ago when I gave up my place in Trinity College Dublin (where many of my friends and even my boyfriend was at the time), got on a boat aged 17 and left Ireland to study psychology in the UK.

-It has since led me to jump out of planes, take two months off every summer (before having kids!) to backpack by myself round the world, sing out loud on my own on a busy street in London despite a lifelong fear of singing in front of other people, do a fire walk and take part in a Guinness Book of Records world’s largest skinny dip.
+It has since led me to jump out of planes, take two months off every summer (before having kids!) to backpack by myself round the world, sing out loud on my own on a busy street in London despite a lifelong fear of singing in public, do a fire walk, and take part in a Guinness Book of Records world’s largest skinny dip.

-More importantly, it's led me on my own inner journey to soften my inner critic and to evolve from a hard working "good girl" to someone who is living an authentic life, doing meaningful work and who prioritises fun and joy in my life as much as possible.
+More importantly, it's led me on the inner journey to evolve from a hard working, high achieving "good girl", to someone who is working in a way that is true to who I really am, doing meaningful work and who prioritises fun and joy in my life as much as possible.